 What character should I be?

 Feel free to let your imagination run wild as you invent your character.
 Be any race you want to be, modify your appearance to your tastes and think up the perfect name (as long as it isn’t already taken).
 There are no wrong choices.
 As you play, you will be able to develop your character in any of several directions, so don’t worry about making a wrong choice in the beginning.

 That said, I wish that I had understood some major differences between ESO and Skyrim before I made my choices.
 Specifically:

 - Unlike Skyrim, Magicka is not a specialty just for mages; it is essential for every player.
-Even melee fighters depend on Magicka.
+All classes, even melee fighters, depend on Magicka.

 - There are only three attributes for ESO: Stamina (which means physical strength), Magicka and Health.
 Everyone needs all three, but you only get a certain number of points to assign and you must decide how to divide them between the three.
 More of one means less of another; you cannot have maximum values in all three.

-- Archery, as a skill, is very underpowered in ESO compared to Skyrim; it is also not stealthy.
+- Archery, as a skill, is different in ESO compared to Skyrim; for one thing, it is not stealthy.
 It can be a good secondary skill to develop later, but it’s hard to survive early on using just archery.

 - When you create your character, you choose a Race and a Class.
 Although you can develop any character in any direction as you play, it can be helpful to select the Race – and especially the Class – that best complements the playing style you prefer.

-- Helpful… but again, not absolutely necessary; unless you plan to try PvP, competing against other players, ESO is not a competition.
+- Unless you plan to try PvP, competing against other players, ESO is not a competition.
 Whatever choice you make is the right one for you.